 What happens in the printing process?

-Watch parent sheets go from blank to fully printed in a matter of seconds in the video below:
+Watch parent sheets go from blank to fully printed in a matter of seconds in our international facility in the video below:

 Digital-Offset Presses require all the same basic components: Plates, Paper, Ink, and Cylinders.
 The process is where things vary between digital-offset and traditional offset.
 Our HP Indigo 7K uses lasers with varying levels of positive charges to create images on something called the Printing Imaging Plate.
 When that Printing Imaging Plate or PIP spins, it comes into contact with negatively charged ink.
 The ink is then attracted to the PIP.
 The ink on the PIP is then transferred to a heated blanket and that ink is then applied to transfer paper.
 The transfer paper applies the ink/image to your printing paper.